NordPass vs Dashlane: Which One's Better?

 Additionally, you can quickly upload your passwords from most popular browsers, including Chrome, Firefox, Edge, and Opera.
 There’s an option to either import them all together using a CSV file or individually.

-Similarly, Dashlane supports imports from RoboForm, LastPass, and PasswordWallet, or bulk uploads with a CSV file.
-Thus, when comparing the two password managers, I would say that they both have equally useful import options that users can choose from.
+Similarly, Dashlane supports imports from RoboForm, LastPass, and PasswordWallet, or bulk uploads with a CSV file, but through Android and web only.
+There’s no option to import passwords via iPhone, iPad, or macOS.
+Thus, when comparing the two password managers, I would say that NordPass has a better password-importing function.

 Account and password recovery

-While many password managers have very limited password recovery methods, Dashlane offers a useful solution.
+Compared to NordPass, Dashlane definitely makes it easier to recover your account.
+While many password managers in general have very limited password recovery methods, Dashlane offers a useful solution.
 It allows you to create an emergency access to your vault for a dedicated person – an emergency contact.
 You can easily set who you want to give the access to in the settings.

 So, in case you forget your master password, the emergency contact can ask for access to your vault.
 You will receive the confirmation email and if you don’t respond to it within the specified time, Dashlane will approve the access.

-NordPass doesn’t support such account recovery solutions and in fact, is very strict to maintain the highest security standards.
-The only way to regain access to your vault is to use the unique recovery key which is given during the account registration process.
+NordPass is slightly stricter with account recovery in order to maintain the highest security standards.
+The main way to regain access to your vault is to use the unique recovery key which is given during the account registration process.
 If you lose it, your passwords will be gone with it.
+However, if you have a trusted person, that person can receive Emergency Access rights, approve or deny your connection, but also have access to your passwords.

 Password generator